Table of Contents

 ASUS Prime Z390-P

-The ASUS Prime series is one of your best options for white motherboards, but they often tend to command a price premium that not everyone is prepared to pony up for.
+The ASUS Prime series often tend to command a price premium that not everyone is prepared to pony up for.
 Well, now you don’t have to, thanks to the ASUS Prime Z390-P motherboard.
 It covers all of the basics but does away with some of the extras in order to save you a few bucks.

 The Fan Xpert 4 technology also has an AIO pump header, so you can make sure your cooling is at bay.
 You will also get the patent-pending Safe Slot Core, which basically means the PCIe slots are strengthened so a heavy GPU doesn’t damage the motherboard.

-While there’s no RGB, and no additional features to make this an even better deal, it’s still one of the best white gaming motherboards for Intel users on a budget.
+While there’s no RGB, and no additional features to make this an even better deal, it’s still a great motherboards for Intel users on a budget.

 MSI H310M Gaming Arctic